Chapter 2: Introduction to Computer Programming

 processing program is just a computer program made up of instructions—just like

-a fast-action first-person shooter game such as Doom III
+a fast-action first-person shooter game such as

-or Unreal Tournament 2003.
+Unreal Tournament 2003.
 It's all about the

 instructions—or, as we say in gaming circles, the code.